 Are Home Improvements Tax Deductible In Texas

-This question comes up most often.
-If you are a homeowner in the Houston Texas metro are and you want to know if your home improvement is tax deductible, you will find this page most helpful.
+This question comes up most often with homeowners.
+If you own a home in the Houston Texas metro are and you want to know if your home improvement is tax deductible, you will find this page most helpful.
 Here at Texas Home Exteriors we are often asked this question while we are working on homeowners homes for exterior home improvements scutch as siding, roofing or replacement windows.

 Your Primary Residence With No Portion For Office Or Business The Answer Is No